bradgharrison/TakeMeHome/README.md

 ## Installation

-1. Download the extension from the Chrome Web Store (coming soon)
-2. Or install it manually:
-   - Clone this repository
+1. Download or clone this repository
-   - Open Chrome and go to `chrome://extensions`
+2. Open Chrome and go to `chrome://extensions/`
-   - Enable Developer Mode
+3. Enable "Developer mode" (toggle in the top-right corner)
-   - Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the `TakeMeHome` folder
+5. The extension is now installed and ready to use

 ## Usage